Josh-Redmond-UK/blog/blog/2025/07/15/Turning The Handle of the AI Slop Machine.md

 ## What Happened

 The end result was a 38 second long YouTube shorts style video (with slowed and reverbed Sleepwalker by Akiaura in the background, of course) which was meant to set the scene for the wider series (named "Neon Blood") that Claude generated.
+Sadly, it really isn't very good (I am not sure Claude is going to win any best director Oscars any time soon).
 Give it a [watch here.](https://youtu.be/ECskY1MPsb8)

 There are a few things that I would do differently, as well as some technical limitations that I encountered.